-Using AI to translate human language is nothing new, but the results that can be achieved in deciphering animal language could be astounding.
+Using AI to translate human language is not new, but the results that can be obtained in deciphering animal language could be stunning.

 Dolphins and mice are the biggest suspects among the animals whose language we could come to understand with the use of artificial intelligence.

 In a probable attempt to break the sweetest scientific news of the year, a group of scientists from the University of Washington has announced a new AI system that aims to decipher the squeak of mice.

 DeepSqueak, an advanced software, can analyze rodent vocalizations and compare sounds with the behaviors observed in laboratory settings.
 With this process, a progressive decoding of the language of mice and other rodents can take place: the researchers hope that this technology can be useful in a vast field of medical and psychological studies.

 The visual measurements thus obtained are then analyzed with the help of advanced machine learning algorithms, belonging to the same "family" as those used by current autonomous driving systems to "see" the road and the context in which the cars move without driver.

 The advantage of the DeepSqueak system is to be able to "hear" sounds otherwise unheard by the human ear: "rodents have a very rich communication system that goes beyond the range of sounds that humans can hear," says Russell Marx, one of the researchers who presented the study.
 "Our software works to visualize all these sounds, observe their shape and structure and organize them by category."